- Food and Cooking»

 - For seasoning, heat oil in a pan.
 Add black mustard seeds, green chilies, and curry leaves.

 - Evenly spread on the Dhokla, and mix gently.
 Serve hot.

 - Dhokla can also be made with Semolina flour, Rice flour, or any other Daa, or pulses flour.

 - Dhokla can be prepared in advance, that is previous night as well.
 Only the tempering (chownk/ baghar/ tadka) part can be done, when it is to be eaten.

 - It can be heated in a microwave for 30 seconds.

 - Some Microwaves may be different with regard to time and temperature.
 You may cook according to your microwave' s instructions.

 - Some people complain that microwave cooking dries their recipe.

-- You may put little water in a cup inside your microwave to avoid that.
-You may also cover the mixture loosely with microwave friendly lid, to avoid drying.
+- You may put some water in a cup, inside your microwave to avoid that.
+You may also cover the mixture loosely, with microwave friendly lid, to avoid drying.